What is a Catalytic Converter and How they Work

 Are catalytic converters required by law in the UK?

-Modern petrol cars are subject to much stricter emission regulations, such that such vehicles must be fitted with a catalytic converter from 1992.
+Modern petrol cars are subject to much stricter emission regulations, such that vehicles must be fitted with a catalytic converter from 1992.
 It is a legal requirement that a catalytic converter must be fitted to all petrol vehicles in order to pass an MOT test, if the vehicles was originally fitted with one.
 Removal of the catalytic converter will almost certainly render the vehicle incapable of obtaining the required legal exhaust emissions for its type, therefore it is illegal to remove the catalytic converter.
-Essentially, if your vehicle was unable to pass an MOT test, it is deemed unroadworthy.
+Essentially, if your vehicle was unable to pass an MOT test, it is not deemed roadworthy.
+See MOT test explained for further information.

 Vehicle emission roadside tests can occur and if a vehicle is found to breach the legal emissions limit, you will be given 14 days to rectify the faults to bring your vehicle back in-line with legal emissions limits.
 Unless your vehicle complies with the rectification notice and within the time limit, a Notice of Intended Prosecution (NIP) will follow.
 If other defects are found that make your vehicle unsafe for use on public roads, it’s likely that your vehicle will be seized.
 Diesel cars on the other hand, unlike petrol cars don’t qualify for a full gas emissions test at the MOT station, only a smoke test.
 Therefore it is not a necessary part of the MOT test to check the presence of a catalytic converter within a diesel powered car.